 - Advocacy for Indian Languages: While English played a prominent role, political leaders like Dadabhai Naoroji, Sayyid Ahmed Khan, Justice Ranade, Tilak, and Gandhi advocated for a larger role for Indian languages in the educational system.
 They emphasized the importance of preserving and promoting Indian languages to maintain the cultural identity of the country.

 - In summary, the spread of modern Western education and thought in India during the 19th century had a transformative effect.
 It instilled a modern outlook, fostered a sense of national consciousness, and exposed Indians to the ideas and struggles of nationalist movements in Europe.
 While English became a unifying language, there was also a push to promote Indian languages to preserve cultural identity.
-These developments played a crucial role in shaping the intellectual and political landscape of India and fueling the national movement for independence.
+These developments played a crucial role in shaping the intellectual and political landscape of India and fueling the national independence movement.

 In case you still have your doubts, contact us on 9811333901.